JuditZentai1993/get-your-mixtape/README.md

 ## Project Status

 I have a lot of future plans with this project.
-First of all, since the deployment of this project, I have started to learn to code in C#, I studied the whole .NET ecosystem, and I have participated in web projects using ASP.NET Core for backend develpoment.
+First of all, since the deployment of this project, I have started to learn coding in C#, I studied the whole .NET ecosystem, and I have participated in web projects using ASP.NET Core for backend develpoment.
 Thus I certainly want to change the Java backend to C# and to use ASP.NET Core.
 I have a different path for this project too: to leave the backend completely, make it entirely front-end based, and as I want to learn Angular and Typescript now, I aim to use this project as a learning material for those.

 ## Project Screenshots to make you excited